frcdesign/FRCDesign.org/docs/design-guide/stage1/1B-designMethodology.md

   <div class="mySlides fade">
     <figure>
       <img src="/img/design-guide/stage1b/SwerveBase/dtTopLayout4.webp" style="width:100%">
-      <figcaption>6.
+      <figcaption>7.
 Next, we need to make the cutouts on the drivetube for the swerve modules.
 Start by drawing two lines, each offset by 4.25" from the edge.
 This is the required offset for MK4i modules.
 Other modules will differ.</figcaption>
     </figure>
   </div>

   <div class="mySlides fade">
     <figure>
       <img src="/img/design-guide/stage1b/SwerveBase/dtTopLayout5.gif" style="width:100%">
-      <figcaption>6.
+      <figcaption>8.
 To apply the cutout for all four tubes, we use the <code>Circular Pattern</code> sketch tool to copy the lines to all four corners.
 For a  <code>Circular Pattern</code> we first define the number of instances and then the axis of rotation.</figcaption>
     </figure>
   </div>

   <div class="mySlides fade">
     <figure>
       <img src="/img/design-guide/stage1b/SwerveBase/dtFinalLayout.webp" style="width:100%">
-      <figcaption>6.
-Finally, name your sketches and organize them into a folder in the file tree.
+      <figcaption>9.
+Finally, name your sketches and organize them into folders in the feature tree.
 Your sketches should all be fully defined.</figcaption>
     </figure>
   </div>